efdevcon/DIPs/DIPs/DIP-15.md

 e.g. USDC, DAI etc.
 Via an oracle, the risk of the flight being late is calculated.
-After landing, the actual delay is determined by a second oracle call and in case of a delay, the payout is calcuated and immediately transfered to the customers wallet.
+After landing, the actual delay is determined by a second oracle call and in case of a delay, the payout is calcuated and immediately transferred to the customers wallet.
 We are currently talking to [Team WindingTree](https://windingtree.com) to integrate the insurance in windingtree's travel agency solution.
 The oracle is provided by [Chainlink](https://chain.link).
 The core business process runs on our "[Generic Insurance Framework](https://github.com/etherisc/GIF)" and does